mahdi12167/libmini/libmini/qtviewer/README.txt

 Navigate into the qtviewer source directory and type build.bat

 !!
+Installation (Unix)

+If you want to install the application as a desktop application, just run the install script:
+ ./install.sh

+After installation, the viewer is available as desktop application.
+On Ubuntu, for example, you can simply search for it in the start menu.

+!!
 Usage

 The application can be started without command line parameters: